Texiwill/aac-lib/vsm/README.md

 Also, you should know that Code Stream is a license ontop of VRA, and VRA is already in LinuxVSM.

+To install on MacOS X read <a href=https://github.com/Texiwill/aac-lib/blob/master/vsm/MacOS.md>MacOS.md</a>.

-To install use the included script, install.sh as follows.
+To install on Linux use the included script, install.sh as follows.
 ```
 	chmod 755 install.sh
 	./install.sh